 Manufacturing Process Verification, Validation (IQ, OQ, PQ).

-Product & Production-process Risk Management (Risk Analysis & Risk Control), including Additive Manufacturing.
+Product & Production-process Risk Management from Design to market (Risk Analysis & Risk Control), including Additive Manufacturing.

 Clinical Evaluation, Organization of global multicenter Clinical Studies.